 Most modern web browsers, such as Internet Explorer and Firefox, support 'secure mode' and standard security protocols.
 Internet Explorer can warn you if the site you are about to send payment details to is secure or insecure.
 To make this happen, select OPTIONS on the VIEW menu and then click the SECURITY tab.
 Once all of the warning boxes have been ticked, Internet Explorer will automatically alert you each time you send your private details to another site.

-Online security is constantly evolving so, if you are using older versions of Internet Explorer (version 4 or older versions of IE5), we recommend you update your browser to a later version of Internet Explorer in order to take full advantage of the improved security features.
+Online security is constantly evolving so, if you are using older versions of a web browser, we recommend you update your browser to the latest version in order to take full advantage of the improved security features.

 Disclaimer and liability

 All express warranties, representations, conditions of any kind or other terms implied by statute or common law with respect to our web site or the information, content, materials or products included on our web site are hereby expressly excluded to the fullest extent permitted by law.
 GardX shall not be liable in any circumstances for any direct or indirect, special or consequential loss or damage (whether for profit or loss or otherwise) costs, claims, expenses or other claims for compensation what so ever, whether caused by the acts, omissions or the negligence of GardX, its employees or agents, which arise out of or in connection with the use of our web site or the information, content materials or products included on our website, except in respect of death or personal injury caused by GardX's employees' or it's agents' proven negligence.
 GardX does not accept any responsibility or liability for access to or material on, any website that is linked from or to this website.